-- 11.1 The Officer may reserve participation in procurement processes for limited types of services contracts to certain qualifying organisations classified as VCSE or SME (under 250 employees).
-There is also provision under PPN 11/20 for contracts to be reserved by Geographic Location which can either be national (UK) or by County (metropolitan or non-metropolitan). - 11.2 The Officer must obtain written approval from Legal Services before commencing a procurement in reliance on this Standing Order.
+- 11.1 The Officer may reserve participation in procurement processes for limited types of services contracts to certain qualifying organisations from the employee ownership and voluntary sectors.
+The maximum duration of contracts awarded under this power is three years (see Guide to Standing Orders). - 11.2 The Officer must obtain written approval from the Legal services before commencing a procurement in reliance on this Standing Order.

-12. Use of negotiated procedure without prior publication of an FTS notice for above FTS threshold contracts
+12. Use of negotiated procedure without prior publication of an OJEU notice for above EU threshold contracts

 In the limited circumstances listed in regulation 32 of the PCR 2015 (see Guide to Standing Orders), the Council may dispense with a Contract Notice and engage in negotiations with a single supplier under the negotiated procedure.
-The Officer must receive written authorisation from the Legal Services before using this procedure.
+The Officer must receive written authorisation from the Legal services before using this procedure.